nikolagsiderov/APPartment/README.md

 # What I Have Learned

-* Further use of MVC arhitecture
-* Further experience with Entity Framework Core
+* Further experience with abstractions
+* Use of asynchronous programming
+* Ability to publish project with Azure
+* Basic work with SignalR
+* Creating custom logos with Photoshop